-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments", which requires that credit losses be reported based on expected losses compared to the current incurred loss model.
-These updates made several consequential amendments to the Codification which requires the accounting for available-for-sale debt securities to be individually assessed for credit losses when fair value is less than the amortized cost basis.
-In April, May, and November 2019, the FASB issued Accounting Standards Update ("ASU") 2019-04, 2019-05 and ASU 2019-11, "Codification Improvements to Topic 326, Financial Instruments - Credit Losses" which further clarifies the ASU 2016-13.
-The standard is effective for interim and annual periods beginning after December 15, 2019 with early adoption permitted.
-The Company has completed its impact assessment and does not expect this new guidance to have a significant impact on its financial reporting.
+In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments", which requires that credit losses be reported based on expected losses instead of the incurred loss model.
+The update made several consequential amendments to the codification which requires the accounting for available-for-sale debt securities to be individually assessed for credit losses when fair value is less than the amortized cost basis.
+The FASB subsequently issued ASU 2019-04, ASU 2019-05, and ASU 2019-11, all of which further clarified ASU 2016-13.
+The Company adopted the new standard and related updates on January 1, 2020.
+The adoption did not have a significant impact on the consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, "Leases" ("ASU 2016-02"), which was clarified by ASU 2018-11 and addresses the recognition of assets and liabilities that arise from all leases.
 The guidance requires lessees to recognize right-of-use ("ROU") assets and lease liabilities for most leases in the Consolidated Balance Sheets and is effective for annual and interim periods beginning after December 15, 2018.
-The Company adopted the new standard on January 1, 2019 and has elected the optional transition method to account for the impact of the adoption with a cumulative-effect adjustment in the period of adoption.
+The Company adopted the new standard on January 1, 2019 and elected the optional transition method to account for the impact of the adoption with a cumulative-effect adjustment in the period of adoption.
 The new standard provides a number of optional practical expedients in transition.
-The Company has elected the "package of practical expedients", which permits it not to reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
-The Company has not elected the use-of-hindsight or the practical expedient pertaining to land easements, the latter not being applicable to the Company.
+The Company elected the "package of practical expedients", which permits it not to reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
+The Company did not elect the use-of-hindsight or the practical expedient pertaining to land easements, the latter not being applicable to the Company.
 The new standard also provides practical expedients for an entity's ongoing accounting.
-The Company has elected the short-term lease recognition exemption for all leases that qualify, which means for those leases that qualify, the Company will not recognize ROU assets or lease liabilities.
-The Company has also elected the practical expedient to not separate lease and non-lease components for all of its leases.
-In March 2019, the FASB issued ASU 2019-01, "Leases (Topic 842): Codification Improvements," which further clarifies the determination of fair value of leases and modifies transition disclosure requirements for changes in accounting principles.
+The Company elected the short-term lease recognition exemption for all leases that qualify, which means for those leases that qualify, the Company will not recognize ROU assets or lease liabilities.
+The Company also elected the practical expedient to not separate lease and non-lease components for all of its leases.
+In March 2019, the FASB issued ASU 2019-01,

+"Leases (Topic 842): Codification Improvements," which further clarifies the determination of fair value of leases and modifies transition disclosure requirements for changes in accounting principles.
 The effective date of the amendments is for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-The Company expects this pronouncement will not have a significant impact on its consolidated financial statements and disclosures.
+The ASU was adopted by the Company on January 1, 2020 and did not have a significant impact on its consolidated financial statements and disclosures.
 Refer to Note 19, "Leases."